benjaminion/LLL_erc20/README.md

 On the other hand, given the simplicity of this contract and the unavoidable overheads of dealing with permanent storage, I think LLL acquits itself pretty well.
-For the parts that the programmer and compiler actually have control over, LLL performs up to 75% more efficiently than optimised Solidity.
+For the parts that the programmer and compiler actually have control over, LLL performs up to four times more efficiently than optimised Solidity.
 It is cheaper and smaller across the board.
 As we implement more complex functions the gains can only be expected to be greater.

+Comparing the performance of the optimised and the unoptimised Solidity contracts, it's clear that changing the programming paradigm to LLL is vastly more effective than relying on the compiler to do the work for you.

 Where LLL really shines is in the code size and deployment costs.
 Given that a contract's code will be on the blockchain in perpetuity, stored and executed on